jundalisay/sp/content/en/research/indian/gospel/chapter-11.md

 Sri Ramakrishna was sitting on the porch of his room facing the Ganges.
 M., who had spent the previous night with the Master, sat near him.
 Balarām and several other devotees were present.

-Rākhāl lay on the floor, resting his head on the Master's lap.
+Rakhal lay on the floor, resting his head on the Master's lap.

-For the past few days, the Master had been regarding Rākhāl as the Baby Krishna.
-Seeing Trailokya passing on his way to the Kali temple, Sri Ramakrishna asked Rākhāl to get up.
+For the past few days, the Master had been regarding Rakhal as the Baby Krishna.
+Seeing Trailokya passing on his way to the Kali temple, Sri Ramakrishna asked Rakhal to get up.
 Trailokya bowed to the Master.

 {{< l a="Ramakrishna" >}}
 (to Trailokya) Was there no yatra performance last night?